jkapsouras/ButterfliesOfGreeceAndroid/README.md

 - Main Screen
 - Photographs of the field
 - Contribute

-# Implementing

 - Endangered

-# To implement

 - About
 - Introduction

+# Implementing

+- Legal

+# To implement

 - Online recognition
 - Offline recognition